mediadrop/mediadrop/doc/install/index.rst

 Now that you've activated the newly created virtual environment, any packages you install will only be accessible when you've activated the environment.

-**NOTE: Any time you want to work with MediaCore, you should thus activate the virtual environment as we just did in the line above.**
+**NOTE: Any time you want to work with MediaCore CE, you should thus activate the virtual environment as we just did in the line above.**

-Step 2: Install MediaCore
+Step 2: Install MediaCore CE
 -------------------------
-There are two main ways to get MediaCore:
+There are two main ways to get MediaCore CE:

-a. **For most users**, you should `download the latest official release of Mediacore <http://getmediacore.com/download>`_ from our site.
+a. **For most users**, you should `download the latest official release of Mediacore CE <http://getmediacore.com/download>`_ from our site.

-   Once you've downloaded MediaCore, it's time to unpack it and install.
+   Once you've downloaded MediaCore CE, it's time to unpack it and install.

-   ``setup.py`` will download and install all the necessary dependencies for MediaCore into your virtual environment:
+   ``setup.py`` will download and install all the necessary dependencies for MediaCore CE into your virtual environment:

    .. sourcecode:: bash